-1. I. Orchestral prelude
+1. Orchestral prelude

 Gurrelieder opens with lyric music evocative of a peaceful, sylvan setting of stillness and repose.
 This is late romantic music, with no flavor of the later twelve-tone style Schoenberg was to adopt.

 Click here to listen to (download) Gurrelieder Part 1 - Prelude